 Summer has arrived here in sunny California and it is HOT so que in the popsicle craft!
 We have been eating so many popsicles and it got me thinking maybe we should to start making our own.
-Then it struck me, lets make our own!
-I was looking for a simple afternoon activity to release some creative juices that would be fun, yet not destroy our freshly cleaned house .
-This fit the ticket perfectly, and I knew that once they were done, they could keep playing with them.
+So make our own we did.
+I was looking for a simple afternoon activity to release some creative juices that would be fun, yet not destroy our freshly cleaned house and this idea was perfect.
+I also knew that once we finished, they could keep playing with them.
 My little creatives love setting up shop, so I knew they’d be down for a pop shop, little did I know how many popsicles we would actually make!
 I couldn’t cut them out fast enough!

 This list contains affiliate links.

 - Kwik Stix – If you don’t have Kwik Stix use whatever coloring materials you have